MattPM/Rthink/Chapter 4. Geocentric Models/Ch4.md

 relationship is the mapping of a variable or parameter onto a distribution.
 It is stochastic because no single instance of the variable is known with certainty.
 The mapping is instead probabilistic.
-Some values are more probabilistic than others mut many different values are plausible under any model.
+Some values are more probable than others but many different values are plausible under any model.

 the model definition to define the posterior distribution using Bayes
 theorm: